Embedded networks

 If you're thinking of switching to a retailer, here's what you should do:

-- Talk to the electricity retailers and make sure you tell them you're in an embedded network.
+- Talk to electricity retailers and make sure you tell them you're in an embedded network.
 Ask them:

 Your energy rights